shadywardy/KML-Path-Extractor/README.md

 ## Contributing 🤝

-If you'd like to contribute to this project, feel free to submit a pull request!
-Your enhancements, bug fixes, and suggestions are always welcome.
+We welcome contributions!
+If you have ideas for improvements, bug fixes, or features, please submit a pull request.

 ## License 📄